Last updated: August 8th, 2021

 - provide relevant search results and job recommendations;

-- allow job seekers to apply for employment opportunities on Cape Breton Island;
+- allow job-seeker to apply for employment opportunities on Cape Breton Island;

 - facilitate communication as part of the job search, application and interview process;